buttplugio/buttplug/spec/protocol-spec/enumeration.md

 ---
 ## ScanningFinished

 **Description:** Sent by the server once it has stopped scanning on all busses.
 Since systems may have timeouts that are not controlled by the server, this is a separate message from the StopScanning flow.
 ScanningFinished can happen without a StopScanning call.

+In reality, this event is usually only useful when working with systems that can only scan for a single device at a time, like WebBluetooth.
+When on normal desktop/mobile APIs, it should be assumed that running StartScanning/StopScanning will be the main usage.

 **Introduced In Spec Version:** 0